 The money it replaces was flowing to social security.
 Before this measure the police fund received half of one percent of a slice already shared among several agencies.

 The rapporteur argued there is no fiscal cost because nothing new is being taxed.
-That is true and beside the point, since the question is not how much is raised but who no longer receives it.
+That is true and beside the point, since the question is who no longer receives the money.

-The Treasury may also add up to two hundred million reais, about thirty-nine million dollars, to the fund this year from free resources, if the fiscal rules allow.
+The Treasury may also add up to two hundred million reais, about thirty-nine million dollars, to the fund this year.
+That comes from free resources, if the fiscal rules allow.

 A deal settled it.
-The government agreed to send a separate decree covering the auditors’ own fund, which tells you how quickly a pot of gambling money attracts claimants.
+The government agreed to send a separate decree covering the auditors’ own fund, which shows how quickly a pot of gambling money attracts claimants.

 One clause is still dormant.
 The text opens the way to bonuses for exceptional duty across the three federal police forces, but any such payment needs a further law to exist.